agile-lab-dev/witboost-aws-s3-tech-adapter/docs/HLD.md

 # High Level Design

-This document describes the High Level Design of the ArgoCD Tech Adapter.
+This document describes the High Level Design of the AWS S3 Tech Adapter.
 The source diagrams can be found and edited in the [accompanying draw.io file](hld.drawio).

 - [Overview](#overview)